roblen001/QuTee/README.md

 - [x] Finetune the small shakespear model
 - [x] Implement method of data collection for comparison with quantum methods

+Note the finetuning scripts all work but better hardware is needed (CPU is taking way too long to train)

+Would ideally need to train a larger pretrained model too.

 ✅ **Phase 2: Quantum Integrations (Simulation)**

 - [ ] Integrate PennyLane & PyTorch